The Composer's Guide to Choral Conferences

 Even if you don’t know many people going into the conference, there will be thousands of musicians there.
 Trust that you’ll meet and connect with plenty of new people once you get there.

 At past conventions, I’ve given out demo CDs, score packets, and individual scores.
 What was the most successful?
-Talking to conductors, handing them something, and then following up afterward.
+Talking to conductors, handing them something—or not—and following up after the conference.
 The object itself matters less than the act of having a conversation, so don’t stress too much about what you’re bringing.

 That said, perusal scores are always a good idea.
 Brandon Elliott, director of Choral Arts Initiative, suggests giving out a single piece rather than a packet.
 He prefers receiving “one really stellar piece that piques my interest and encourages me to seek additional works or even a commission by that composer.
 Many packets fail to meet the specific needs of conductors.
 For example, when a composer hands me a packet of SSAA or SATB sacred music, I have no use for them.
 If they’re good pieces, I’ll file them away, but otherwise — sadly — they end up in the trash.”